Finding the Best Programming Language

 PureBasic: PureBasic is an unusual language which pairs 'basic looking' commands with the incredible execution speed of C. It is intended for computer game development & hence the command set has increased to about 900 commands.
 The additional commands do things game developers need such as:

 I have included an overview of PureBasic along with my discussion of powerful languages because PureBasic has much in common with the powerful languages & little in common with traditional interpreter Basic.
 PureBasic documentation is very good, but limited.
 PureBasic has a great user community & an active forum.
-It is truely a pleasure to use but unfortunately it won't get you a job in the real world.
+It is truly a pleasure to use but unfortunately it won't get you a job in the real world.

 - Easy creation of Pull-Down Menus